 The first time the word "kingdom" is mentioned in the Bible is in connection with Babel (Genesis 10:8-10).
 The founder of this ancient city was Nimrod, a man whose very name means "we shall rebel."
 Throughout the Scriptures, Babel-which is also the Hebrew word for "Babylon"-becomes a symbol of rebellion to God.

-Cleansing the Sanctuary, Pt.
+The Rest of the Story, Pt.
 2